Little Lord Fauntleroy: Reception

 Polly Hovarth writes that Little Lord Fauntleroy "was the Harry Potter of his time and Frances Hodgson Burnett was as celebrated for creating him as J. K. Rowling is for Potter".
 During the serialisation in St. Nicholas magazine, readers looked forward to new installments.
 The fashions in the book became popular with velvet Lord Fauntleroy suits being sold, as well as other Fauntleroy merchandise such as velvet collars, playing cards, and chocolates.
 During a period when sentimental fiction was the norm, and in the United States the "rags to riches" story popular, Little Lord Fauntleroy was a hit.

+Donald Duck's middle name of Fauntleroy and his sailor suit costume is said to have its origins from Little Lord Fauntleroy.

 Edith Nesbit included in her own children's book The Enchanted Castle (1907) a rather unflattering reference:

 Gerald could always make himself look interesting at a moment's notice (...) by opening his grey eyes rather wide, allowing the corners of his mouth to droop, and assuming a gentle, pleading expression, resembling that of the late little Lord Fauntleroy who must, by the way, be quite old now, and an awful prig.